 10. Use anti bacterial hand wipes for quick clean ups but don’t assume all the bacteria is gone, always wash as well.
 Never use anti bacterial wipes in your genital areas as they may be a bit too harsh for sensitive genital skin, instead try unscented baby wipes.

-12. Condoms, gloves, saran wrap, dental dams are great at preventing most STD.
+12. Condoms, gloves, saran wrap, and dental dams are great at preventing most STDs.
 They keep fluids from going where you don’t want them.
-Barriers don’t have to slow your down or dampen the mood, Sex them up!
+Barriers don’t have to slow your down or dampen the mood.
+Sex them up!
 Be Creative.
 Make it hot.

 Don’t exchange blood or other bodily fluids and you greatly reduce your risk of HIV and several STD’s.
 If you have multiple partners you should get a routine STD test every three to six month to take care of things you may have caught and could be passing to others.

-HIV and other blood born diseases can be enter the body through small cuts, broken skin, open sores, rips or abrasions of the ass or cunt, irritated gums (such as from brushing or flossing) and the mucous membrane of the piss hole.
+HIV and other blood born diseases can enter the body through small cuts, broken skin, open sores, rips or abrasions of the ass or vulva, irritated gums (such as from brushing or flossing) and the mucous membrane of the pee hole (urethra).
 HIV is very fragile and doesn’t live outside the body for more than a minute and cannot pass through unbroken skin.

-Hep C and Hep B can survive on surfaces for up to 4 days and in dried blood for as long a two weeks.
+Hepatitis C and Hepatitis B can survive on surfaces for up to 4 days and in dried blood for as long a two weeks.
 Get vaccinated for Hep A and B. There is no vaccine for Hep C.

 Testing and Treatment